-A measurement that is not consistent with other measurements is called outlier.
-An OUTLIER might exist for many reasons: the outlier might belong to a different population (Is this a Canadian penny?); the outlier might be a contaminated or otherwise altered sample (Is the penny damaged or unusually dirty?); or the outlier may result from an error in the analysis (Did we forget to tare the balance?).
+Data that are not consistent with the remaining data are called outliers.
+An OUTLIER might exist for many reasons: the outlier might be from a different population (Is this a Canadian penny?); the outlier might be a contaminated or otherwise altered sample (Is the penny damaged?); or the outlier may result from an error in the analysis (Did we forget to tare the balance?).
 Regardless of its source, the presence of an outlier compromises any meaningful analysis of our data.
-There are many significance tests that we can use to identify a potential outlier, three of which we present here.
+There are many significance tests for identifying potential outliers, three of which we present here.